Puerto Rico Bond Fraud Lawyers

 Investors seeking recourse for losses in Puerto Rico bonds are required to file their disputes in FINRA arbitration.
 Erez Law has been retained by over 200 investors to file FINRA arbitration claims against brokerage firms to recover their losses.
 Our firm has been very successful in making recoveries for our clients that reside in Puerto Rico and the mainland United States.

 At Erez Law, many of our clients come to us because of our specialization in Puerto Rico bonds.
 We use considerable legal resources to help investors who trusted reckless and unethical financial advisors.
-We have filed over 200 FINRA arbitration cases against large brokerage firms, including UBS, Merrill Lynch, Santander Securities, Morgan Stanley, Oriental Financial Services, Popular Securities and others, accountable for dishonest investment advisory practices, unsuitable recommendations, misrepresentation, and over-concentration in connection with Puerto Rico bonds and funds.
+We have filed over 200 FINRA arbitration cases against large brokerage firms, including UBS, Merrill Lynch, Santander Securities, Morgan Stanley, Oriental Financial Services, Popular Securities and others, holding these firms accountable for dishonest investment advisory practices, unsuitable recommendations, misrepresentation, and over-concentration in connection with Puerto Rico bonds and funds.

 If you invested in a closed-end fund that held Puerto Rican debt or a high-risk/high-yield Puerto Rican bond without understanding the risks associated with your investment, you may be able to recoup your losses.
 Our team of financial securities attorneys have experience with FINRA arbitration, and we know how to hold brokerages and advisers liable for their indiscretions.